Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Methods

-The model outcome can be any statistic relevant to the decision maker, e.g., prevalence, proportion of symptomatic individuals, \feedback{proportion of hospitalised individuals, mortality, societal cost.}
+\end{definition} The model outcome can be any statistic relevant to the decision maker, such as prevalence, proportion of symptomatic individuals, proportion of hospitalised individuals, mortality or societal cost.
 Note that a model configuration $c \in \configurations$ describes the complete model environment, i.e., both aspects inherent to the model and options that the modeller can provide (e.g., population statistics, vaccine properties).

-Our objective is to find the set of top-$m$ preventive strategies (i.e., the strategies that minimize the expected outcome) from a set of alternative strategies
+Our objective is to find the set of $m$-top preventive strategies (i.e., the strategies that minimize the expected outcome) from a set of alternative strategies

 for a particular configuration where $c_0$ corresponds to the context of the studied epidemic.
-To this end, we consider a multi-armed bandit with

-arms.
-Pulling arm $p_k$ corresponds to evaluating $p_k$ by running a simulation in the epidemiological model $\banditepimodel(c_0, p_k)$.
+To this end, we consider a multi-armed bandit with preventive strategies $\{p_1,...,p_{K}\}$ represented by arms $\{a_1,...,a_{K}\}$.
+Pulling arm $a_k$ corresponds to evaluating the corresponding preventive strategy $p_k$, by running a simulation in the epidemiological model $\banditepimodel(c_0, p_k)$.
 The bandit thus has preventive strategies as arms with reward distributions corresponding to the outcome distribution of an epidemiological model $\banditepimodel(c_0, p_k)$.
 While the parameters of the outcome distribution (i.e., the parameters of the epidemiological model) are known, it is intractable to determine the top strategies analytically.
 Hence, we must learn about the outcome distribution via interaction with the epidemiological model.

-\subsection{Top-$m$ exploration}
+\subsection{$m$-top exploration}

-Our objective is to identify the top-$m$ preventive strategies for a particular configuration of an epidemiological model.
-We consider two anytime top-$m$ algorithms: AnyTime Lower and Upper Confidence Bound (AT-LUCB) and Boundary Focused Thompson Sampling (BFTS).
+Our objective is to identify the $m$-top preventive strategies for a particular configuration of an epidemiological model.
+We consider two anytime $m$-top algorithms: AnyTime Lower and Upper Confidence Bound (AT-LUCB) and Boundary Focused Thompson Sampling (BFTS).